LightRiver3010/Clicker-Game/Dev-Journal.md

 *DEV JOURNAL*

 Nov.
+8 PM -
+Made some cool progress.
+Finally implemented some managers with interesting names (and have them work).
+However, as is obvious from the current state of my .js file, I need to learn how to make classes in JavaScript.
+Right now the code is a mess of a ton of different functions that basically do the same thing.
+So, in the future (the coming few days) my learning time will be spent learning how JavaScript classes work.
+How fun!
+Made some good progress today, though.
+Made it more like an actual click game - you can actually play and progress now!

+Nov.
 7 PM -
 Made some necessary progress.
 Didn't do a ton of fun stuff today, but fixed the prices so they actually look and work well.
 That was pretty much it.
 I added some new bonus boxes for future upgrades just to ensure they work properly; I'll have to come up with actual upgrades in the future (perhaps taking inspiration from Cookie Clicker...).
 Overall, not an amazingly fun day but a necessary one to refine the game.